Anomaly in the differential cross sections at 13 TeV: Model description of two sets at 13 TeV with additional normalization equal to unity

-As a basis, we take our high energy generalized structure (HEGS) model \cite{HEGS0,HEGS1} which quantitatively describes, with only a few parameters, the differential cross section of $pp$ and $p\bar{p}$ from $\sqrt{s} =9 $ GeV up to $13$ TeV, includes the Coulomb-hadron interference region and the high-$|t|$ region up to $|t|=15$ GeV$^2$ and quantitatively well describes the energy dependence of the form of the diffraction minimum \cite{HEGS-min} However, to avoid possible problems connected with the low-energy region, we consider here only the asymptotic variant of the model.
-The total elastic amplitude in general receives five helicity contributions, but at high energy it is enough to write it as $F(s,t) = F^{h}(s,t)+F^{\rm em}(s,t) e^{\varphi(s,t)} $\,, where $F^{h}(s,t) $ comes from the strong interactions, $F^{\rm em}(s,t) $ from the electromagnetic interactions.
+As a basis, we take our high energy generalized structure (HEGS) model \cite{HEGS0,HEGS1} which quantitatively describes, with only a few parameters, the differential cross section of $pp$ and $p\bar{p}$ from $\sqrt{s} =9 $ GeV up to $13$ TeV, includes the Coulomb-hadron interference region and the high-$|t|$ region up to $|t|=15$ GeV$^2$ and quantitatively well describes the energy dependence of the form of the diffraction minimum \cite{HEGS-min}.
+However, to avoid possible problems connected with the low-energy region, we consider here only the asymptotic variant of the model.

+The total elastic amplitude in general receives five helicity contributions, but at high energy it is enough to write it as $F(s,t) = F^{h}(s,t)+F^{\rm em}(s,t) e^{\varphi(s,t)} $\,, where $F^{h}(s,t) $ comes from the strong interactions and $F^{\rm em}(s,t) $ from the electromagnetic interactions.
 Note that all five spiral electromagnetic amplitudes are taken into account in the calculation of the differential cross sections.
 The Born term of the elastic hadron amplitude at large energy can be written as a sum of two pomeron and odderon contributions,

+All terms are supposed to have the same intercept $\alpha_0=1+\epsilon_0 = 1.11$, and the pomeron slope is fixed at $\alpha'= 0.24$ GeV$^{-2}$.
+Many models used the electromagnetic form factors of the hadron for the description of the scattering amplitude but, in most part, they changed their form to describe experimental data, as was made in the famous Bourrely-Soffer-Wu model \cite{BSW03}.
+The parameters of the obtained form-factor are determined by fitting of the differential cross sections.
+The authors noted that the form factor is "parameterized like an electromagnetic form factor, as two poles, and the slowly varying function reflects the approximate proportionality between the charge density and hadronic matter distribution inside a proton."

+In paper \cite{Miettinen}, it was proposed that the hadron form factor is proportional to the matter distribution.
+The matter distributions in the hadron are tightly connected with the energy momentum tensor \cite{Pagels}.
+In \cite{Broniow}, it was noted that "the gravitational form factors are related to the matrix elements of the energy-momentum tensor in a hadronic state, thus providing the distribution of matter within the hadron".
+The recent picture of the hadron structure is determined by the general parton distributions (GPDs) \cite{Ji97,R97} which include, as part, the parton distribution functions (PDFs).

+In the HEGS model the form factors are determined by the general parton distributions of the hadron (GPDs) \cite{StrFF-PN14}.
+The first form factor, corresponding to the first momentum of GPDs is the standard electromagnetic form factor - $G(t)$.
+The second form factor is determined by the second momentum of GPDs -$A(t)$.
+The parameters and $t$-dependence of the GPDs are determined by the standard parton distribution functions and hence experimental data on deep inelastic scattering and by experimental data for the electromagnetic form factors (see \cite{GPD-ST-PRD09}).

+The model takes into account two hadron form factors $F_1(t)$ and $A(t)$, which correspond to the charge and matter distributions \cite{GPD-PRD14}.
+Both form factors are calculated as the first and second moments of the same Generalized Parton Distributions (GPDs).
+Hence, additional fitting parameters are not required for the description of the form factors.